survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 Even though not a lot has been done with webpack yet, the amount of configuration is starting to feel substantial.
 Now you have to be careful about the way you compose it as you have separate production and development targets in the project.
 The situation can only get worse as you want to add more functionality to the project.

-Using a single monolithic configuration file impacts comprehension and removes any potential for reusablity.
+Using a single monolithic configuration file impacts comprehension and removes any potential for reusability.
 As the needs of your project grow, you have to figure out the means to manage webpack configuration more effectively.

 ## Possible Ways to Manage Configuration

 You can manage webpack configuration in the following ways:

-* Maintain configuration in multiple files for each environment and point webpack to each through the `--config` parameter, sharing configuration through module imports.
-You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).
+* Maintain configuration within multiple files for each environment and point webpack to each through the `--config` parameter, sharing configuration through module imports.
 * Push configuration to a library, which you then consume.
 Examples: [hjs-webpack](https://www.npmjs.com/package/hjs-webpack), [Neutrino](https://neutrino.js.org/), [webpack-blocks](https://www.npmjs.com/package/webpack-blocks).
 * Push configuration to a tool.
 Examples: [create-react-app](https://www.npmjs.com/package/create-react-app), [kyt](https://www.npmjs.com/package/kyt), [nwb](https://www.npmjs.com/package/nwb).
 * Maintain all configuration within a single file and branch there and rely on the `--env` parameter.
-This approach is explained in detail later in this chapter.
+The approach is explained in detail later in this chapter.

 These approaches can be combined to create a higher level configuration that is then composed of smaller parts.
 Those parts could then be added to a library which you then use through npm making it possible to consume the same configuration across multiple projects.

 ## Composing Configuration by Merging

-If the configuration file is broken into separate pieces, they have to be combined together again somehow.
+If the configuration file is broken into separate pieces, they have to be combined again somehow.
 Normally this means merging objects and arrays.
 To eliminate the problem of dealing with `Object.assign` and `Array.concat`, [webpack-merge](https://www.npmjs.org/package/webpack-merge) was developed.

 *webpack-merge* does two things: it concatenates arrays and merges objects instead of overriding them allowing composition.
 The example below shows the behavior in detail: